Zaffierce/lab-06-repo/README.md

 ## Change Log

 Version 1 - Started backend procedures.
+Version 1.0.1 - Refactored existing code and included backend functionality for /events.
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->